 Bike bags are incredibly useful items that cyclists all over the world use.
 Whether it be for commuting, touring, grocery shopping, mountain biking, or even going camping.
 Manufacturers produce various types of bike bags to suit all these different requirements.
 In this article, we will describe all the different types of bike bags available as well as other ways of carrying your things with you on a bike.

-Different Types of Bike Bags
+Different Types of Bike Bags in the Market

 There are several types of bike bags which you can use to carry all kinds of things.
 All of these bags can be broadly categorized into two types.
-The first type are bags that are mounted on the rear/front rack of a bike.
+The first types are bags that are mounted on the rear/front rack of a bike.
 These usually have a high capacity.
 However, not all bikes have racks and you might need something lighter and more streamlined for narrow trails.
 In this case, you would use the second type, usually called bikepacking bags.
 These are attached directly to the bike’s frame.

-Bags mounted on a rack
+A. Bags mounted on a rack

 Out of all the various kinds of bike bags, panniers have the highest capacity.
 A pannier is a bag that hangs off the side of a rack.
 Each pannier can have a capacity ranging from 10 liters to up to 35 liters.
 Panniers are normally used as a pair, one on each side of the rack, meaning your total carrying volume can be up to 70 liters.
 Using all that space means a lot of weight and you will need a rack that can handle it.